Begum Jaan (2017 film): Plot

-After several failed attempts to convince Begum Jaan and her team to leave despite giving them a month's notice, as a last resort, Hari and Ilyas, enlist the help of Kabir, an infamous killer in Sonapur, to threaten Begum with her members to vacate the brothel.
+After several failed attempts by British officials to convince Begum Jaan and her team to leave despite giving them a month's notice, as a last resort, Hari and Ilyas enlist the help of Kabir, an infamous killer in Sonapur, to threaten Begum with her members to vacate the brothel.
+Kabir proceeds to kill Begum's beloved dogs, even feeding their meat to Begum and her girls.
 Raja Sahib returns to the brothel one day to inform Begum Jaan that his efforts to save her brothel have failed and now she must vacate the brothel.
-Begum, who was having hopes from Raja Sahib is shocked in dismay.
-Still, she stubbornly tells Raja Sahib come what may, she'll rather die in her house like a queen than die on the streets like a beggar.
-Kabir proceeds to kill Begum's beloved dogs, even feeding their meat to Begum and her girls.
-He then kills Sujeet while he is returning from the market with a few other girls of the brothel.
+Begum, who was hopeful of help from Raja Sahib, is shocked and dismayed.
+Still, she stubbornly tells Raja Sahib, come what may, she'd rather die in her house like a queen than die on the streets like a beggar.
+As a result of Kabir's intimidation tactics, Begum asks Salim to train every one of her girls to use weapons and fight back.
+Intensive training practice sessions are held.
+Kabir then kills Sujeet while he is returning from the market with a few girls of the brothel.
 He persuades the girls to escape while sacrificing his life.
 This killing enrages Begum Jaan and her members further.
-As a result of Kabir's intimidation tactics, Begum asks Salim to train every one of her girls to use weapons and fight back.
-Intensive training practice sessions are held.

-Meanwhile, Masterji, Laadli's teacher, is in love with Begum Jaan and proposes to her, unaware that another prostitute named Gulabo, harbors feelings for him as well.
-Begum Jaan rejects his proposal and asks him to leave, leading an irate Master to concoct a plan to kill her.
+Meanwhile, Masterji, Laadli's teacher, is in love with Begum Jaan and proposes to her, unaware that another prostitute named Gulabo harbours feelings for him.
+Begum Jaan rejects his proposal and asks him to leave, leading an irate Masterji to concoct a plan to kill her.
 He convinces Gulabo to run away from the brothel, betraying Begum Jaan.
-Gulabo does so but Masterji spurns her and gets her raped by his accomplices inside a horse carriage.
+Gulabo does so, but Masterji spurns her and gets her raped by his accomplices inside a horse carriage.
 She vows vengeance.

-That same night, Kabir and his men attack the brothel.
-Laadli her mother and shabnam are forced to run away and are attacked by the policeman Shyam Singh, who seeks benefit from them, but laadli undresses herself which reminds him his ten years old daughter and he cries and asks her to stop.
-Begum and the girls fight back but to no avail.
-Gulabo returns and later slits Masterji's throat, while he is witnessing the attack on the brothel by Kabir and his goons.
+On the night of partition, Kabir and his men attacked the brothel.
+Laadli, her mother, and Shabnam are forced to run away and are attacked by the policeman, Shyam Singh, who seeks benefit from them, but Laadli undresses herself, which reminds him of his ten-year-old daughter, and he cries and asks her to stop.
+Begum and the girls fight back, but to no avail.
+Gulabo returns and later slits Masterji's throat while he is witnessing the attack on the brothel by Kabir and his goons.
 However, she has been badly assaulted by Masterji's accomplices and dies.
 The goons throw lighted torches inside the brothel, causing the building to be engulfed in flames.
 Begum Jaan and her girls put up a determined fight.
 Many are killed.
 She and her four surviving members smile while looking at their home being set ablaze; they walk inside the building and shut the doors.
-They burn to death as Amma narrates the story of Rani Padmavati of Chittorgarh, who refused to fall into the hands of the enemy and instead martyred herself and died a valiant death, just like the plight of Begum Jaan.
+They burn to death as Amma narrates the story of Rani Padmavati of Chittorgarh, who refused to fall into the hands of the enemy and instead martyred herself and died a valiant death, just like Begum Jaan.